-- 1. Update/build on your existing Farm Environment Plan (or similar).
+- 1. Update/build on your existing environment plans.
 You can use the information in this guide to ensure your updated Plan will meet certification requirements. - 2.
 Use an industry programme, catchment group template, or other resource that will meet certification requirements. - 3.
 Write your own Plan in a way that is logical to you and your business as long as it meets certification requirements in your region.